21 Mar Microblading 101

 - Clean and prepare your brow area

-- Measure and map the desired shape using a brow pencil
+- Measure and map the desired shape using brow pencil

 - Have you look at the shape and tell us if any adjustments are needed

-- We then use a surgical market to map it onto your face
+- We then use a surgical marker to mark it onto your face

 - Ink is mixed to closely match your natural brow color

-- After the numbing cream effect has set in, we’ll remove that
+- After the numbing cream has set in, we’ll remove it

 Still curious?
 We recently had the pleasure of working with Gita, a well-known NYC fashion blogger Mimi & Chichi.
 She worked with White Rabbit Studios artist Jess Lee to document and share her microblading experience and what to expect with her followers!